ClickCease

 Day 3 England.
 Stow-on-the-Wold, Stratford-Upon- Avon, Warwichshire.

 Views of the unspoiled countryside known as the Cotswolds clearly confirm you have arrived in England.
 Gentle hillsides, peaceful meadows, and charming villages with old stone buildings characterize this region.
-The first destination today is Stow-on-the-Wold, offering antique shops and an opportunity to take a photo with your hands in the village’s authentic stocks.
+The first destination today is Stow-on-the-Wold, offering antique shops and an opportunity to take a souvenir photo with your hands in the village’s authentic stocks.
 Then it’s on to Stratford-Upon-Avon, where half-timbered houses with thatched roofs create a truly English setting.
-The introductory tour includes a picture stop in front of Anne Hathaway’s Cottage and entrance to the birthplace of William Shakeapeare.
-This afternoon an included visit to Warwick Castle, showcasing 1,000 years of history.
-Return to our Warwickshire hotel for an included dinner.
-[B,D]
+Orientation includes a visit to the birthplace of William Shakespeare.
+Following your visit, enjoy free time in Stratford-Upon-Avon or join the optional Warwick Castle excursion (see Optional Excursions) showcasing 1,000 years of history.
+Return to your Warwickshire hotel for dinner.
+(Breakfast, Dinner)

-Drive north via the Nottingham area.
-Around lunch time, arrive in the historic city of York and spend the afternoon exploring the sights that interest you.
+Drive north through the Nottingham area to the historic city of York.
+Arriving around lunch time, spend the afternoon exploring the popular sights.
 “The Shambles” is one of the most picturesque streets in Britain with unique shops, cafés and restaurants.
-York also boasts the most complete example of medieval city walls still standing in England today.
-Walk along these historic walls for exceptional views.
-Be sure to look inside York Minster Cathedral, the largest Gothic church in England.
-In the late afternoon, travel through North Yorkshire to Darlington for hotel check-in and dinner.
-[B,D]
+York also boasts the most complete set of medieval city walls still standing in England today.
+Walk along them for exceptional views.
+Be sure to take a look inside York Minster Cathedral, the largest Gothic church in England.
+In the late afternoon, travel through North Yorkshire to County Durham for hotel check-in and dinner.
+(Breakfast, Dinner)

 Day 5 England.
 Hadrian’s Wall & Scotland.
 Jedburgh-Edinburgh.

 A morning drive takes you to Hadrian’s Wall, a fascinating Roman monument nearly 2,000 years old.
-Stop at Chester’s Roman Fort to study a section of the 70-plus mile structure at a closer range.
-Shortly after crossing the border into Scotland, reach Jedburgh where you will be treated to an English Tea with cakes and finger sandwiches.
-Following tea, use your free time in Jedburgh to tour the Mary Queen of Scots House, see Jedburgh Abbey or do some shopping at the Woollen Mill.
-A late afternoon arrival at your Edinburgh hotel provides time to freshen up and relax.
-Dinner is independent, or join the optional Scottish Dinner Show excursion.
-[B]
+Stop at Chester’s Roman Fort to study a section of the 70-plus mile structure up close.
+Shortly after crossing the border into Scotland, arrive in Jedburgh where you will be treated to Afternoon Tea with cakes and finger sandwiches.
+Following tea, use your free time in Jedburgh to tour the Mary, Queen of Scots House, see Jedburgh Abbey, or do some shopping at the Woollen Mill.
+A late afternoon arrival at your Edinburgh hotel provides time to freshen up and relax before stepping out for an independent dinner.
+(Breakfast, Afternoon Tea)

 Day 6 Scotland.
 Edinburgh.
 Start the day with a guided tour of Edinburgh.
-Afterward, a good place to spend your free time is along the Royal Mile in Edinburgh’s Old Town.
-As you walk past the classic old houses, you may wish to visit one of the unique attractions such as the Palace of Holyroodhouse or Gladstone’s Land (the oldest standing house in Edinburgh).
-Enjoy an included visit to Edinburgh Castle and later this evening, the spectacular MILITARY TATOO show!
-[B]
+The Royal Mile, Edinburgh’s Old Town, is a wonderful place to spend your afternoon free time.
+As you walk past the classic old houses, you may wish to visit one of the unique attractions such as the Palace of Holyroodhouse, Edinburgh Castle, Writer’s Museum, Gladstone’s Land (the oldest standing house in Edinburgh), Museum of Childhood, or the high-tech Our Dynamic Earth Museum.
+Edinburgh offers a variety of options for tonight’s independent dinner.
+Tonight, your tour includes tickets to the world famous Royal Edinburgh Military Tattoo, a spectacular show by military bands, performed outside the castle].
+(Breakfast)

 Day 7 Scotland.
 Gretna Green & England.
 Liverpool.

-The morning stop will be at the Old Blacksmith’s Shop in the border town of Gretna Green, which became well known for “run-away weddings” officiated by the blacksmith.
+The morning stop will be at the Old Blacksmith’s Shop in the border town of Gretna Green, which became well known for “run-away weddings” officiated by the blacksmith (known as the anvil priest).
 Starting in 1754, English couples would cross the border to be married under the liberal terms of the Scottish laws.
-Continuing south from Gretna Green, travel back into England and on to Liverpool, the birthplace of the Beatles.
+Continuing south, travel back into England and on to Liverpool, the birthplace of the Beatles.
 A 4:00 p.m. arrival at your Liverpool hotel provides time to explore and shop.
-Your tour manager will offer an optional Magical Mystery Tour excursion highlighting landmarks made famous by the Beatles.
+Your Tour Manager will offer an optional Magical Mystery Tour excursion (see Optional Excursions) highlighting landmarks made famous by the Beatles.
 Dinner is independent tonight so that you may choose to dine at the hotel or at one of the pubs, restaurants or live music venues along Mathew Street.
-Here you will find the replicated Cavern Club, where the Beatles regularly played during their early years.
-[B]
+Here you will find the replicated Cavern Club, where the Beatles were discovered.
+(Breakfast)

 Day 8 Wales.
 Snowdonia, Caernarfon, Ferry from Holyhead & Ireland.
 Dublin.

 This day is devoted to the sweeping landscape of Northern Wales.
-After a morning stop in Betws-y-Coed, continue through the thick pine forest into Snowdonia National Park, a mountainous region with rough but beautiful terrain.
-At Caernarfon, admire one of the castles built by King Edward I. A quick independent lunch will allow time to climb the castle's tower (approx £11.00 admission).
-After the motor coach crosses the Menai Bridge onto the Isle of Anglesey, pause to take a picture of the town with the longest name, which we abbreviate here as Llanfair P.G.
+After a morning stop in Betws-y-Coed, continue through the thick pine forest into Snowdonia National Park: a mountainous region with rough but beautiful terrain.
+At Caernarfon, admire one of the castles built by King Edward I. A quick independent lunch will allow time to climb the castle’s tower (admission fee).
+After the motor coach crosses the Menai Bridge onto the Isle of Anglesey, pause to take a picture of the town with the longest name (58 letters), which we abbreviate here as Llanfair P.G.
 For your independent dinner, you have the choice of dining while you ferry from Wales to the Republic of Ireland or at a pub upon arrival in Dublin.
-[B]
+(Breakfast)

 Day 10 Ireland.
 Dublin, Kildare, Irish Countryside, County Kerry.

 The area west of Dublin has become known as the center of the Irish horse breeding and training industry.
-After touring the Kildare National Stud Farm, visit the Japanese Gardens of Tully House.
-As you countine toward western Ireland, relax and enjoy the scenes of meadows, glens and crystal-clear rivers.
+Tour the Kildare National Stud Farm, followed by a visit to the Japanese Gardens of Tully House.
+As you continue toward western Ireland, relax and enjoy the scenes of meadows, glens and crystal clear rivers.
 One of the friendly country villages along the way will provide a pleasant spot for an independent lunch.
-Bakeries offer tea, sandwiches, and family-owned pubs will serve up hearty Irish dishes.
-Then it’s on to your County Kerry hotel, hosting dinner tonight and a two-night stay.
-[B,D]
+Bakeries will offer you tea sandwiches, and family-owned pubs will serve up hearty Irish dishes.
+Then it’s on to your County Kerry hotel, hosting you for dinner this evening and a two-night stay.
+(Breakfast, Dinner)

 Day 11 Ireland.
 Ring of Kerry, Killarney, County Kerry.

-Travel to the "The Ring of Kerry," for a day of spectacular coastal landscapes.
-The day will include several photo stops as well as lunch at one of the seaside villages.
+Travel to the Iveragh Peninsula, also known as “The Ring of Kerry,” for a day of spectacular coastal landscapes.
+Along the way, make several photo stops.
+Lunch at one of the seaside villages is included.
 At one of the farms en route from the coast to Killarney, observe a sheep herding demonstration.
-Killarney offers everything from excellent restaurants to local pubs for your independent dinner.
-After dinner, return to our hotel.
-[B,L]
+For tonight’s independent dinner, Killarney offers everything from excellent restaurants to friendly local pubs.
+After dinner, return to your County Kerry hotel.
+(Breakfast, Lunch)

 Day 12 Ireland.
 Blarney Castle, Waterford.

-The morning visit to Blarney Castle is a tour highlight.
-Capture enchanting photos and impressive views as you walk the grounds and study this 18-feet-thick, 17th-century fortification.
+The morning visit to Blarney Castle is sure to be a tour highlight.
+Capture enchanting photos and impressive views as you walk the grounds and study this 17th century fortification with walls that are 18 feet thick at the base.
 Learn of the magical tales associated with the castle, the most famous involving the Blarney Stone.
-Enjoy an independent lunch at one of the charming eateries in the village of Blarney.
-An early afternoon arrival in Waterford allows for time to explore the town on foot or participate in the Waterford Crystal Experience excursion.
-Dinner is included at the hotel.
-[B,D]
+Enjoy an independent lunch at one of the charming restaurants in the village of Blarney.
+An early afternoon arrival in Waterford allows for time to explore the town on foot or to participate in the optional Waterford Crystal Experience excursion (see Optional Excursions).
+Dinner is included at your hotel.
+(Breakfast, Dinner)

 Day 13 Ireland.
 Waterford, Ferry from Rosslare & Wales.
 Pembroke, Cardiff.

 An early morning departure is necessary to reach the ferry in Rosslare for your crossing from Ireland to Wales.
-Your independent lunch will be on board.
-Leaving the ferry, view the varied scenery along the coastal road between Pembrokeshire National Park and the Wye Valley.
+You will have time for an independent lunch while on the ferry.
+Arriving in Wales, view the scenery along the coastal road between Pembrokeshire National Park and the Wye Valley.
 By mid-afternoon, arrive in Cardiff, the capital city of Wales.
-Take a stroll through the 56-acre Bute Park, relax over afternoon tea at a café, or participate in the optional Cardiff Castle excursion.
-Continue to our hotel for check-in and dinner.
-[B,D]
+Take a stroll through the 56-acre Bute Park, relax over afternoon tea at a café or participate in the optional Cardiff Castle excursion (see Optional Excursions).
+Continue to your hotel for check-in and dinner.
+(Breakfast, Dinner)

 Day 14 England.
 Bath, Stonehenge, London.